RNZ Pacific

 As the only shortwave radio station in New Zealand, RNZ Pacific broadcasts to several island nations.
 It has studios in Radio New Zealand House, Wellington and a transmitter at Rangitaiki in the middle of the North Island.
 Its broadcasts cover from East Timor in the west across to French Polynesia in the east, covering all South Pacific countries in between.
 The station targets Micronesia, Papua New Guinea, Fiji, Samoa, the Cook Islands, Solomon Islands, Vanuatu and Tonga during a 24-hour rotation.
-The signal can also be heard in East and Southeast Asia, Europe and North America.
+The signal can also be heard in Australia, East and Southeast Asia, Europe and North America.

 History

 Early years

 RNZ International was launched in 1948 as Radio New Zealand, a subsidiary of what was then the New Zealand Broadcasting Corporation.
 It utilised two 7.5 kW transmitters at Titahi Bay which had been left behind by the US military during World War II.
 It briefly closed before reopening in 1976, under the foreign policy of the third Labour government.

 From 1987, the Government faced growing pressure to have a more active foreign policy towards the Pacific region.
 It upgraded the station, installed a new 100 kW transmitter and re-launched it as Radio New Zealand International (RNZI) on the first day of the Auckland 1990 Commonwealth Games.
 The station adopted new digital technology and launched a website in 2000.

 In 1992, Johnson Honimae was fired as the Solomon Islands Broadcasting Corporation (SIBC) head of current affairs over his work as a freelance reporter in Bougainville for RNZI and other international media outlets.
 SIBC general manager Patterson Mae was accused of undermining the principles of press freedom, and resigned as president of the regional journalism body the Pacific Islands News Association.